quantumx-apps/filebrowserDocs/content/en/docs/Integrations/integrations-overview.md

 ### [Office Integration](/docs/integrations/office/)
 OnlyOffice Document Server integration for document preview and editing.

+{{% alert context="info" %}}
-> **Note**: OnlyOffice is currently the only supported office integration.
+OnlyOffice is currently the only supported office integration.
 Collabora support is planned for the future.
+{{% /alert %}}

 - [About](/docs/integrations/office/about/) - Overview and features
 - [Configuration](/docs/integrations/office/configuration/) - Setup and options